-The Banks and Trust Companies regulation in Cayman directly copied from the Bahamas; Liechtenstein trusts and British laws influenced the Trusts Law.
+The Banks and Trust Companies regulation in Cayman directly copied from the Bahamas; Liechtenstein’s trusts and British laws influenced the Trusts Law.

 When Lynden Pindling in the Bahamas became the first black premier of the British colony, things really started moving for the Cayman Islands as it took business away from the Bahamas, at the time one of the well-established offshore financial centres.
 With Pindling and his party’s rise to power came the winds of independence and an increase in racial tensions, not a place one wanted to set up a company.

 Perhaps, I did not have the patient and did not see the constructive in all this, I do not know.
+Moreover, I did not have any older to advise me.
 I was so wrong because where could all the corrupt politicians bring their money and secrets.
-As we have seen in recent history, we allowed all the politicians and thieves stealing billions from Africa, South America and Asia to deposit their money in London.
+As we have seen in recent history, we allowed all the politicians and thieves stealing billions from Africa, South America, and Asia to deposit their money in London.
 We have seen how all the Russian Oligarchs have succeeded in cleaning their money via offshore structures, advised by prominent lawyers and accountants.

 London – the Money Laundering Capital of the World

-Since I first came into contact with City, witnessing the expertise by law firms, accountants and international bankers, I knew this was a set-up of great scope and with the ultimate support by the government and the power lobby of politicians.
-Already back in the 1960s, London welcomed African dictator money, civil servant’s loots from Africa and South America.
+Since I first came into contact with City, witnessing the expertise of law firms, accountants, and international bankers, I knew this was a set-up of great scope and with the ultimate support by the government and the power lobby of politicians.
+Already back in the 1960s, London welcomed African dictator money, civil servant’s loots from Africa, and South America.
 Frankly, no questions asked, only look how much to charge.
 It has always been a known fact, that City could get away with murder, not even the Swiss could compete.

 I believe, it has always been a hundred years of tradition by the British to attract capital and loots from ill forgotten gains by politicians and criminals from all over the world.
 I think the British tradition of corruption laid the foundation.